 No GPS or altimeters are allowed; just a map (provided), compass, and cunning.
 It is up to each team leader to ensure that the team and team members have the appropriate gear for all sections.

-For the hash house you will each want:
+For the hash house you will need:

 - a change of warm clothes